logaretm/vee-validate/contributing.md

 ### Source Code

-Currently we are using ES2015 (ES6) for the source code, using buble and rollup to convert and bundle it to ES5, the available builds are: non-minified and minified.
+Currently we are using ES2015 (ES6) for the source code, using buble and rollup to convert and bundle it to ES5, the available builds are: non-minified and minified and es6 build.

-Also we are using ESlint for code style, it based of airbnb config but with few modifications, please respect them as much as you can.
+Also we are using ESlint for code style, with the standard config with few modifications, please respect them as much as you can.

 ### Testing